ikarabulut/machine-learning-projects/titanic/README.md

 # Titanic survival prediction
-This project is an introduction to a simple classification problem using the titanic dataset from Kaggle.
+This project is an introduction to a simple binary classification problem using the titanic dataset from Kaggle.
 The goal of this model is to predict if a passenger would have survived the titanic disaster

 ## Technologies used
 - Python 3.10